John Eichinger: Arrest, trial, and imprisonment

 As the killings heavily resembled Jennifer Still's murder years prior, authorities looked into whether the four victims had any connections.
 After learning that Jennifer Still and Heather Greaves had been mutual friends with each other and with Eichinger, Detective Richard Nilsen was dispatched to interrogate him at his workplace in Somers Point.

 Eichinger agreed to be interviewed, initially making false statements about his whereabouts and denying any involvement.
 However, when he noticed that Nilsen was carrying a gun on him, Eichinger confessed to the Greaves murders, bizarrely stating that he followed company policy to "never resist a man with a gun."
 Eichinger then also confessed to the murder of Jennifer Still in 1999, telling Nilsen that he had used the same knife to kill her after she rejected him.

 The next morning, Eichinger waived his right to an extradition hearing and was extradited to Pennsylvania, where he was charged with four counts of capital murder.

 In October 2005, Eichinger waived his rights to jury trial and opted for a bench trial.
 He did not contest the charges against him and was found guilty.

-In November 2005, he confessed to the four murders before the judge, arguing that he should be given a life sentence in light of mitigating evidence presented by his lawyers: these included claims that he suffered from schizoid personality disorder and that he was under extreme emotional duress when he committed the crimes, relating to the recent death of his father from Alzheimer's disease.
+In November 2005, he confessed to the four murders before the judge, arguing that he should be given a life sentence in light of mitigating evidence presented by his lawyers: these included claims that he suffered from schizoid personality disorder and that he was under extreme emotional distress when he committed the crimes, relating to the recent death of his father from Alzheimer's disease.
 These claims were contested by the prosecutors, who pointed that the defendant had no prior history of mental illness, had planned his crimes in advance and the murders of Lisa and Avery were done to get rid of witnesses.

 On December 12, 2005 he was found guilty on all counts and was given three death sentences for the murders of the Greaves family; he was given a life term for the murder of Jennifer Still.
 At the penalty phase phase, the Greaves' mother stated that she hoped that she would live long enough to see Eichinger executed for the murders.
 Since his incarceration, he has attempted to appeal his sentence on multiple occasions.
 Still, each time, his appeals have been denied.
 In 2008, Eichinger's death warrant was signed by Governor Ed Rendell.

 A notice of execution was signed on January 9, 2023, by the Pennsylvania Department of Corrections Acting Secretary George Little.
 The notice set March 7, 2023, as Eichinger's execution date, but it was not carried out, as a result of Pennsylvania Governor Josh Shapiro's announcement of a moratorium on executions on February 16, 2023.